 This bit is a volatile latch that powers up in the LOW (disabled) state.
-The RWEL bit must be set to "1" prior to any writes to the Clock/Control Registers.
+The RWEL bit must be set to "1" prior to any writes to the clock/control registers.
 Writes to RWEL bit do not cause a nonvolatile write cycle, so the device is ready for the next operation immediately after the stop condition.
 A write to the CCR requires both the RWEL and WEL bits to be set in a specific sequence.
-RWEL bit is reset after each high voltage or reset by sending 00h to status register.